MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-release-notes-1904.md

 ## Download the update

-You can download the Azure Stack 1904 update package from [here](https://aka.ms/azurestackupdatedownload).
+You can download the Azure Stack 1904 update package from [the Azure Stack download page](https://aka.ms/azurestackupdatedownload).

 ### Automatic update notifications